scarrozzo/ratelimit4j/README.md

       numberOfRequests: 2
       windowSize: 5000
 ```
-See the next section for a list of all configurable spring parameters.
+See the next sections for a list of all configurable spring parameters.

 # Spring properties
 TODO